 Whether you follow a regular schedule or it has been a while since you’ve been in for a tune up, you should schedule an appointment to have one before you head on the road.
 It will ensure that your car is ready.

 It also means making any necessary repairs.
 No one wants to shell out hundreds of dollars to fix the car when you’re going on vacation, but it’s better than finding yourself broken down on the side of the road or in a car accident in an unfamiliar town.

 Chances are, you aren’t going to be familiar with the area where you’re driving when you’re on vacation.
 GPS has made finding our way all over the country a lot easier, but that doesn’t mean you’re completely out of the woods.

-Looking at an old fashioned paper map was a huge distraction, but fiddling with your GPS while you’re driving is a distraction too.
+Looking at an old-fashioned paper map was a huge distraction, but fiddling with your GPS while you’re driving is a distraction too.
 Instead, plan out your route ahead of time.
-Get an idea for how long you’ll be on the road before your next turn on the interstate.
-Glance at your route through downtown, so a last-minute right-hand turn doesn’t put you at risk of an accident as you swerve to make it in time.
+Get an idea of how long you’ll be on the road before your next turn on the interstate.
+A glance at your route through downtown, so a last-minute right-hand turn doesn’t put you at risk of an accident as you swerve to make it in time.